kellertr/home-away-coding-challenge/README.md

 The application follows the MVVM architecture pattern and makes use of several common libraries, such as Dagger, Retrofit and Room which
 I will talk more about below.
 There is one viewmodel test that I ignored and will attempt to address when I have some bandwidth over the next few days.
 Ultimately, I did not want that to delay my submission and wanted to move forward with the process.
 Please reach out if there are any pending questions regarding the CodingChallenge application.
+I have added an 'output.zip' file that contains the release version of the apk if there are any issues building the application.

 ## Application Architecture